dmd-program/dmd-100-fa18/introduction/projects.md

 ## Submitting projects

 When project tasks are completed, they are submitted to [ELMSLN Studio](https://studio.aanda.psu.edu/dmd100/cle/app/projects).
-A class-wide space, called [Open Studio](https://studio.aanda.psu.edu/dmd100/cle/open-studio), displays ongoing work by your peers mimicking a physical art or design studio environment.
+This class-wide, virtual space displays your work along with that of your peers — mimicking a physical art or design studio environment.